IceCreamYou/MainLoop.js/README.md

 Contributions are welcome.
 To get started contributing, run `npm install` in the project's directory, then run `grunt` before submitting a pull request to update the minified script and the docs as well as to perform a style check.

+The library is < 1KB minified and gzipped.

 [Isaac Sukin](http://www.isaacsukin.com/)
 ([@IceCreamYou](https://twitter.com/IceCreamYou)) is the author of this